faroukahmed74/VanSystem/CHECK_SERVER_LOGS.md

 ### 1. Open the Server Console
 Look at the terminal/console where you ran `npm run dev`.
 You should see logs from the RTSP converter server.

+> **New:** Each attempt now prints `🎬 Attempting FFmpeg profile "<name>" ...` and `✅ FFmpeg started with profile "<name>"`.
+If a profile fails it will print why before trying the next one.
+Share these lines when reporting issues so we know which pipeline succeeded/failed.

 ### 2. Look for These Messages

 #### ✅ Good Signs: